How to Tell if a Phone Interview Went Well: 4 Signs to Know

 Generally speaking a longer interview, especially when you let the interviewer speak—remember it is a two-way conversation—is a good thing.
 That said, whether the interview only lasted 5 minutes, 10 minutes, 15 minutes or 20 minutes is less important than what you actually talked about.

 Another element to think about is the flow of the conversation.
 Were there any uncomfortable silences?
 Was it a nice, free-flowing, back and forth conversation?
 The latter is obviously preferable.

 Sign 3: How Did the Interviewer Come Across?

-If an interviewer asks you for examples of when you have performed specific types of work, that is a good sign.
+If an interviewer asks you for examples of when or how you have performed specific types of work, that is a good sign.
 Moreover, if they ask you for any follow-up materials, for example a hard copy of your reference list or CV, this is another indicator of interest.

 Sign 4: Did You Ask Good Questions?

 Before any interview you should do research about the company and specifically the position you are applying for.
 Then you can come up with a range of interesting questions to ask.
 These questions provide evidence that you are very interested in the job.
 This is what some professional interview teachers regard as the most important stage for a candidate.
 Asking good questions gives you a chance to shine and show how much you have learned about the company, the job, and so on.